jotyGill/openpyn-nordvpn/README.md

                         the country code mappings

   -ls, --listCountries  List all the countries, with Country Codes to Use

+  -f, ----forceFW       Enfore Firewall rules to drop traffic when tunnel breaks
+                        Force disable DNS traffic going to any other interface

   --update              Fetch the latest config files from nord\'s site
   ```